gvwilson/sdxjs/en/src/style-checker/index.md

 [% inc pat="generator-example.*" fill="js out" %]

+[% figure
+   cls="figure-here"
+   slug="style-checker-iterator"
+   img="iterator.svg"
+   alt="The Iterator pattern"
+   caption="Finding nodes in the tree using the Iterator pattern."
+%]

+As another example,
+this generator takes a string and produces its vowels one by one:

+[% inc pat="generator-vowels-while.*" fill="js out" %]

 A generator function doesn't actually generate anything;
 instead,
 it creates an object that we can then ask for values repeatedly.
 This gives us a way to have several generators in play at the same time.
 {: .continue}

-As another example,
-this generator takes a string and produces its vowels one by one:

-[% inc pat="generator-vowels-while.*" fill="js out" %]

 Instead of a `while` loop it is much more common to use `for...of`, which knows how to work with generators: